University of Hull: Staff cuts and restructuring

 In June 2024, University of Hull Vice-Chancellor Professor David Petley announced plans to cut up to 150 jobs (14% of the workforce) in response to a reduction in international student applications.
 The number of redundancies was later reduced to 127.

 In November 2024, it was announced that the university would close its chemistry department and that the number of schools would be reduced from 17 to 11.

+On 10 December 2025, Professor David Petley stepped down as Vice-Chancellor and subsequently became Vice-Chancellor of Nottingham Trent University.

 Campuses

 The main campus is located in a residential district of North Hull on Cottingham Road.
 The university had a smaller campus in Scarborough on the North Yorkshire coast.

 Hull University is a campus university; though situated in a city, its main campus is in a suburban rather than urban district.
 The main campus occupies a single, clearly defined site and is self-contained in regard to catering and entertainment for students and staff.
 Most of the major features of the campus are described in the 'history' section above; in addition, the campus has a large Students' Union building, which is often described as one of the finest in the country, and extensive playing fields and other sports facilities.
 The large village of Cottingham on Hull's north-western outskirts housed for many years some of the university-owned student accommodation, although none are used for this purpose now.

+The campus features a concert venue, Middleton Hall, which re-opened after refurbishment in 2016.
+The building originally opened in 1967 and was designed by Leslie Martin, it was Grade II listed in 2014 alongside the Larkin Building.